sssabet/Shot_Type_Classification/README.md

 2- Follow the steps in `DataSet_CleanUp.ipynb`
 3- Train the model by using either PyTorch or Tensorflow implementation file

-The pytorch implementation is based on the MRI tumor detection in https://www.kaggle.com/code/oknashar/brain-tumor-detection-using-pytorch?scriptVersionId=90753009&cellId=15
+The pytorch implementation is based on the MRI tumor detection in https://www.kaggle.com/code/oknashar/brain-tumor-detection-using-pytorch?scriptVersionId=90753009&cellId=15 and uses mobilenet_v3
-And Tensorflow implementation is based on the MRI tumor detection in https://www.kaggle.com/code/jaykumar1607/brain-tumor-mri-classification-tensorflow-cnn
+And Tensorflow implementation is based on the MRI tumor detection in https://www.kaggle.com/code/jaykumar1607/brain-tumor-mri-classification-tensorflow-cnn which is  based on EfficientNetB0 model which will use the weights from the ImageNet dataset.